Only this pageAll pages

 Command-Line Interface Utility

-In Pro and Business Editions, you can control Parallels Desktop and virtual machines from the command-line interface.
+In Pro and Business/Enterprise Editions, you can control Parallels Desktop and virtual machines from the command-line interface.
 Our CLI utilities support the majority of the functions available via the graphical user interface.

 Note: This section of the guide covers all supported types of virtual machines (Windows, Linux, and Mac), unless explicitly stated otherwise.